Behaviourism vs Constructivism: A Teacher's Guide to Two Big Ideas in EducationBehaviourism vs constructivism comparison in a primary school classroom

 Vygotsky agreed with Piaget that children actively construct understanding.
 But he emphasised something Piaget downplayed: the role of social interaction and language.
 Children learn most powerfully when working with more capable others (a teacher or older peer).
 The teacher provides structure, guidance, and language to help the child internalise new concepts.
 This is scaffolding.

-Scaffolding in practice looks like this: A Year 2 child is learning to add two-digit numbers.
+Scaffolding in practise looks like this: A Year 2 child is learning to add two-digit numbers.
 The teacher first models the strategy explicitly (behaviourist element: clear instruction).
 Then they do it together, with the child practising while the teacher guides ("What do we do with the ones first?").
 Then the child tries independently while the teacher asks prompting questions.
 Finally, the child works alone.
 Gradually, the teacher removes support as the child becomes capable.

 The honest answer is both.
 But your context matters.
 Here's a practical framework for deciding when to emphasise each.